simplecrawler/simplecrawler/README.markdown

 poor - they block like *crazy*.
 That said, using them when your crawler commences and stops is perfectly reasonable.

-Note that the methods themselve are asynchronous, so if you are going to exit process, after you do the freezing, make sure you wait for callback - otherwise you'll get an empty file.
+Note that the methods themselves are asynchronous, so if you are going to exit the process after you do the freezing, make sure you wait for callback - otherwise you'll get an empty file.

 ```javascript
 // Freeze queue